New legislation has been introduced to tackle discrimination in the workplace.

-The new laws have been met with some disdain from equalities campaigners and employers, for not being tight enough on gender discrimination and for supposedly burdening employers with extra rules respectively.
+The new laws have been met with some disdain from equality campaigners and employers for not being tight enough on gender discrimination and for supposedly burdening employers with extra rules respectively.

 However, the Act does not force employers to reveal how much they pay men and women for comparison; something which the Labour government planned to set in motion.

 “Rowing back on the requirement for big business to publish and take action on any differences in pay between men and women employees is tantamount to endorsing the shocking gender pay gap,” said chief executive of the Fawcett Society, Ceri Goddard.

 The new legislation means that employers are not allowed to ask applicants about their medical history before offering them a job.
 This should help to ensure that people with a disability or a history of mental illness cannot be unfairly excluded.

 Another clause means that employers can no longer introduce pay secrecy rules to stop employees discussing their own pay, which could be considered a step forward in comparing the salaries of male and female employees.